jasonmhite/jplotlib/README.md

 so on.

 This algorithm is an online one so it far more efficient than the naive approach, but it can still be fairly slow in pure Python.
-If you have Numba installed, it will be used to generate JIT compiled versions that are much faster, otherwise the module will fall back on the pure Python implementation.
+If you have Numba installed it will be used to generate JIT compiled versions that are much faster, otherwise the module will fall back on the pure Python implementation.